greenelab/deep-review/manuscript.md

 Recently, Boza et al. used bidirectional recurrent neural networks to infer the *E. coli* sequence from MinION nanopore electric current data with higher per-base accuracy than the proprietary hidden Markov model-based algorithm Metrichor [@Jw2asgH1].
 Unfortunately, training any neural network requires a large amount of data, which is often not available for new sequencing technologies.
 To circumvent this, one very preliminary study simulated mutations and spiked them into somatic and germline RNA-seq data, then trained and tested a neural network on simulated paired RNA-seq and exome sequencing data [@ECTm1SuA].
-However, because this model was not subsequently tested on ground-truth datasets, it is unclear whether simulation can produce sufficiently realistic data to produce reliable models.
+Despite subsequent evaluation [@jXjVdzvo] on real somatic mutation data from the International Cancer Genome Consortium [@1EmZZiCuL], further assessments are required to determine whether simulation can produce sufficiently realistic data to train reliable models.

 Method development for interpreting new types of sequencing data has historically taken two steps: first, easily implemented hard cutoffs that prioritize specificity over sensitivity, then expert development of probabilistic models with hand-developed inputs [@ECTm1SuA].
 We anticipate that these steps will be replaced by deep learning, which will infer features simply by its ability to optimize a complex model against data.